kubernetes-retired/service-catalog/docs/migration-apiserver-to-crds.md

 layout: docwithnav
 ---

-Service Catalog upgrade from version 0.2.x (and earlier) to 0.3.x needs a data migration.
+Upgrading Service Catalog from versions 0.2.x (and earlier) to 0.3.x requires a database migration.
 This document describes how the migration works and what actions must be performed.

 >**NOTE:**
-Before starting the migration, make sure that you performed a full backup of your cluster.
+Before starting the migration, make sure that you have performed a full backup of your cluster.
 You should also test the procedure on a testing environment first.

 ![Service Catalog upgrade](images/sc-migration-to-crds.svg)